Kteferra22/many-voices-public/README.md

 • reflection prompts
 • emotional tone of the interface

-The goal was to create a **guided experience rather than a productivity tool**.
+The goal was to create a **guided reflection experience rather than a productivity tool**.

 ---

-### Balancing guidance with personal agency
+### Balancing AI assistance with personal reflection

-One of the biggest design challenges was ensuring that technology **did not replace personal reflection**.
+One of the biggest design challenges was ensuring that AI **did not replace the user’s reflection**.

-Instead of providing answers, the system provides:
+Instead of providing direct answers, AI is used to:

-• thoughtful prompts
+• offer thoughtful prompts
-• scripture guidance
-• broader global perspective
+• provide biblical context
+• encourage deeper thinking

-The user remains the central voice in the experience.
+The user remains the central voice in the reflection process.

+---

+# Research & Development

+Earlier versions of Many Voices explored a **global awareness component** designed to help users see their personal experiences within the broader context of the world.

+This included experimental features such as:

+• 3D globe visualization
+• geolocation-based awareness
+• global events integration

+While visually compelling, the globe rendering and event system introduced significant performance overhead and slowed the overall user experience.

+To maintain a smooth and focused reflection flow, these features were removed from the current version of the application.

+However, the architecture and experimentation remain part of the project’s research and development history and may be revisited in future iterations.

 ---